And then there was snow (well…)

 Here is the herd back in the early 1990s coming off the Cas flats up from Caochan Dudh a’ Chadha.
 Things haven’t changed much.

 Here is a photo of the path as you walk back towards the Sugarbowl from the hill enclosure, with Utsi’s bridge crossing over Allt Mor.
 This was taken in the early 90s.
-Though its not a particular existing photo, if you compare it to the path today you can see allot of change in only 20 years.
+If you compare it to the path today you can see a lot of change in only 20 years.

 This photo was taken near the same spot along the path as the photo above.
 It’s wonderful to see the tree line making its way back up the hill to where it once was over 1000 years ago.